alfredsasko/data-modeling-with-postregs/README.md

 Once you have checked all these items, you are ready to submit!

 ## 5. Installation

+`master` branch loads json files using iteration over pandas dataframe rows. `bulk_etl` branch uses Postgres `COPY` command to copy json files to database in bulk.
+It is much faster.
+It also includes several `CHECK` constraints.

 Run the `create_tables.py` script in the project's root directory to set up your database and create tables:

 ```
 create_tables.py
 >>> Setting up database...